KelpChips/cse15l-lab-reports/potato.md

-Potatoes are not overated because they are cool
+# Potatoes are not overated because they are cool
+*potato*